 - visit from certain areas or speak certain languages

 - meet virtually any condition that you set

-If you want your visitors to see just one of two or more experiments, meaning you want to exclude a visitor who is bucketed into one experiment from all other experiments, check out this article on simultaneous testing and mutually exclusive experiments.
+If you're running multiple experiments and want to make sure your visitors only see one of them, check out this article on simultaneous testing and mutually exclusive experiments.